gildor/kotlin-coroutines-retrofit/README.md

 ## Parallel requests

-Sometimes you want to run a few requests in parallel and don't want to wait previous request to make next one.
+Sometimes you want to run a few requests in parallel and don't want to wait for the previous request to make the next one.
-You can do that if wrap calls to `kotlinx.coroutines` [async()](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/async.html)
+You can do that by wrapping calls with `kotlinx.coroutines` [async()](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/async.html)

 ```kotlin